rlwang0314/Team-7-MIST-4610-Group-Project-2/README.md

 **What does this show and what does it mean?**

-ICU admissions show several major peaks, especially early in the pandemic and again during later waves, before gradually declining.
-Over time, the peaks become somewhat lower, indicating a possible improvement in managing severe cases.
-This suggests that while the healthcare system was heavily strained at times, Belgium may have improved its ability to handle critical cases as the pandemic progressed.
+ICU occupancy actually peaked higher in February 2021 than it did in the first wave of March 2020, meaning that even as testing expanded, the healthcare system was still being heavily strained.
+After that second wave though, ICU peaks dropped progressively with each subsequent wave, suggesting Belgium got better at managing severe cases over time.
+This partially answers our question, ICU burden did improve in the long run, but testing volume alone was likely not the main reason, as other factors like vaccination probably played a bigger role.

 ## Component 3: Streamlit in Snowflake App